rjw57/do-you-git-it/model.rst

 .. notslides::
     And this is a git repository with one commit.

-    The note-shaped nodes are `references`.
+    The note-shaped nodes are `references` or 'refs' for short.
 These are often called `branches` in other source control system.
 It is just a handy human-friendly label for that particular commit.
 Nothing more, nothing less.
 The ``HEAD`` reference is special: it points to the commit that you're currently working on.
 "Checking out" a branch simply moves the ``HEAD`` reference to that commit,

 Adding a commit
 ---------------